15% minoxidil || All you need to know

 5% Kirkland minoxidil, you will get roughly 50 milligram minoxidil.

-There are two main reasons why azelaic acid is added 15% minoxidil solution: 1).
+There are two main reasons why 15% minoxidil is usually compounded as 15% minoxidil with azelaic acid: 1).
 It has shown in vitro study that azelaic acid is a strong a DHT blocker.
 It reduces the DHT concentration in scalp to reverse genetic hair loss (male pattern baldness) that is currently believed to be caused by the excessive DHT in scalp.
 2). the other reason that is not well known to general public is that it actually helps the solubility of minoxidil.
-Without azelaic acid and other additives, you can only get up to 6 to 7% minoxidil in a solution consisting propylene glycol, water and alcohol.
+Without azelaic acid and other additives, you can only get up to 6 to 7% minoxidil in a solution consisting of propylene glycol, water and alcohol.
 Can you get minoxidil up to 15% minoxidil by using 5% azelaic acid?
 The answer is no. See question 4 below.

 (2).
 They don't have a patent for the use of higher than 5% minoxidil solutions to treat male pattern baldness, which means any company can make and sell it.
 For something to be patentable, one of the requirements is that it has to be something new that was never disclosed to public (meaning no prior art).
 So even if a big pharmaceutical company decides to invest in 15% minoxidil and successfully get FDA approval, it won't be able to patent it since this formula has long been used.
 Yes, if they can make a 15% minoxidil foam, they could patent the 15% minoxidil foam because no one has ever made such a product to our best knowledge.
 Without a patent, a big company won’t invest in it to get FDA approval because its profits cannot be guaranteed.
 Keep in mind when big companies make decisions on investment, the first thing they consider is how much profit it can make not how good a product is.
 If selling sugar water or junk food can bring them big profit, they will not hesitate to do so.